meta-llama/llama-stack-apps/examples/E2E-RAG-App/example_data/llama_3.1.md

 </table>

-**Supported languages:** English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.
+Supported languages: English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.

-**Llama 3.1 family of models**.
+Llama 3.1 family of models.
 Token counts refer to pretraining data only.
 All model versions use Grouped-Query Attention (GQA) for improved inference scalability.

-**Model Release Date:** July 23, 2024.
+Model Release Date: July 23, 2024.

-**Status:** This is a static model trained on an offline dataset.
+Status: This is a static model trained on an offline dataset.
 Future versions of the tuned models will be released as we improve model safety with community feedback.

-**License:** A custom commercial license, the Llama 3.1 Community License, is available at: [https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/LICENSE](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/LICENSE)
+License: A custom commercial license, the Llama 3.1 Community License, is available at: [https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/LICENSE](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/LICENSE)

-**Feedback:** Instructions on how to provide feedback or comments on the model can be found in the Llama Models [README](https://github.com/meta-llama/llama-models/blob/main/README.md).
+Feedback: Instructions on how to provide feedback or comments on the model can be found in the Llama Models [README](https://github.com/meta-llama/llama-models/blob/main/README.md).
 For more technical information about generation parameters and recipes for how to use Llama 3.1 in applications, please go [here](https://github.com/meta-llama/llama-recipes).

 ## Intended Use

-**Intended Use Cases** Llama 3.1 is intended for commercial and research use in multiple languages.
+Intended Use Cases Llama 3.1 is intended for commercial and research use in multiple languages.
 Instruction tuned text only models are intended for assistant-like chat, whereas pretrained models can be adapted for a variety of natural language generation tasks.
 The Llama 3.1 model collection also supports the ability to leverage the outputs of its models to improve other models including synthetic data generation and distillation.
 The Llama 3.1 Community License allows for these use cases.

-**Out-of-scope** Use in any manner that violates applicable laws or regulations (including trade compliance laws).
+Out-of-scope Use in any manner that violates applicable laws or regulations (including trade compliance laws).
 Use in any other way that is prohibited by the Acceptable Use Policy and Llama 3.1 Community License.
 Use in languages beyond those explicitly referenced as supported in this model card.

-**<span style="text-decoration:underline;">Note</span>:** Llama 3.1 has been trained on a broader collection of languages than the 8 supported languages.
+<span style="text-decoration:underline;">Note</span>: Llama 3.1 has been trained on a broader collection of languages than the 8 supported languages.
 Developers may fine-tune Llama 3.1 models for languages beyond the 8 supported languages provided they comply with the Llama 3.1 Community License and the Acceptable Use Policy and in such cases are responsible for ensuring that any uses of Llama 3.1 in additional languages is done in a safe and responsible manner.

 ## Hardware and Software

-**Training Factors** We used custom training libraries, Meta's custom built GPU cluster, and production infrastructure for pretraining.
+Training Factors We used custom training libraries, Meta's custom built GPU cluster, and production infrastructure for pretraining.
 Fine-tuning, annotation, and evaluation were also performed on production infrastructure.

-**Training Energy Use** Training utilized a cumulative of **39.3**M GPU hours of computation on H100-80GB (TDP of 700W) type hardware, per the table below.
+Training Energy Use Training utilized a cumulative of 39.3M GPU hours of computation on H100-80GB (TDP of 700W) type hardware, per the table below.
 Training time is the total GPU time required for training each model and power consumption is the peak power capacity per GPU device used, adjusted for power usage efficiency.

-**Training Greenhouse Gas Emissions** Estimated total location-based greenhouse gas emissions were **11,390** tons CO2eq for training.
+Training Greenhouse Gas Emissions Estimated total location-based greenhouse gas emissions were 11,390 tons CO2eq for training.
 Since 2020, Meta has maintained net zero greenhouse gas emissions in its global operations and matched 100% of its electricity use with renewable energy, therefore the total market-based greenhouse gas emissions for training were 0 tons CO2eq.

 <table>